Langley High School (Fairfax County, Virginia): Science Fair

 Langley High School participates in science fair events.
 Each year, first and second-place winners from the school-hosted science fair are selected to attend the Fairfax County Science and Engineering Fair.
-The Fairfax County Science and Engineering Fair is an Intel International Science and Engineering Fair (ISEF) affiliated fair, sending around ten projects each year to the international fair.
+The Fairfax County Science and Engineering Fair is an International Science and Engineering Fair (ISEF)-affiliated fair, sending around ten projects each year to the international fair.
 Notable winners from the past have included: